yochaigal/cairn/wip/2e/wilderness-exploration.md

 ## Night
 - The party can choose to travel during the night and rest during the day, but night travel is far slower and more treacherous!
 - Travelling at night _always_ increases the difficulty by one step (i.e. **Easy** terrain becomes **Tough**), and the **Warden** rolls twice on the [**Wilderness Events**](#wilderness-events) table.
+- Some terrain and weather may be easier to traverse at night (desert, for example).
+The **Warden** should balance these challenges along with any other.

 ### Sleep
 - The last **watch** of the day is typically reserved for the [**Make Camp**](#make-camp) action.